flexanalytics/flexit-docs/docs/etl.md

 * Name button: automatically map all the columns based on the name of the source and dest columns
 * Clear button: remove all existing mappings
 * Convert: convert data type from source type into destination type
-* Enter Value: manually enter a static value as a source column by setting the Source Column Name to "Enter Value"
+* Enter Value: manually enter a value as a source column by setting the Source Column Name to "Enter Value"

 #### Destination